-Croatia: Slovenian power trader GEN-I offers 30% cheaper electricity to households and entrepreneurs25.
-June 2013. / SEE Energy News
+Croatia: Slovenian power trader GEN-I offers 30% cheaper electricity to households and entrepreneurs, SEE Energy News

 Change of supplier is pretty simple and “the brave ones” are offered a month of free electricity.

 Slovenian electricity trader GEN-I, power supplier which recently stepped into Croatia power market along with competitive RWE Energy, offered even 30% cheaper electricity to households and entrepreneurs with reference to the price offered by Croatian energy company HEP, on condition that their electricity price won’t increase until the end of 2015 and those who change a supplier will be given a month of electricity use for free.

 Croatia has 2,1 million of billing users , 41% refers to households and 10% to entrepreneurship.
 These are aimed groups that GEN-I’s offer is referring to.
 Slovenians are planning to win Croatian market with “Cheap Electricity” brand and according to their words change of supplier should be simple within telephone or website application.